hendrixjoseph/hendrixjoseph.github.io/_posts/2020-03-27-how-im-preparing-for-the-looming-recession-and-the-coronavirus-pandemic.md

 ![My Verizon Wireless Data Options](/images/coronavirus-recession/verizon-wireless-options.png) *My Verizon Wireless Data Options*

 I'm currently on the 5GB/$51.60 plan.
 The only cheaper plan is the 2GB/$47.65 plan - about four bucks cheaper.
 Heck - the 4GB plan is more expensive than my current plan.
-(Even the 8GB/$75.30 plan does't make sense since unlimited starts at $70.)
+(Even the 8GB/$75.30 plan doesn't make sense since unlimited starts at $70.)

 If I really need to cut my cell phone costs, I'd have to try another carrier - such as [Boost Mobile](https://www.boostmobile.com/), [Cricket Wireless](https://www.cricketwireless.com/), or [Total Wireless](https://www.totalwireless.com/).

 Another option we have is to begin paying less on our debts.
-Currently we're trying to pay off our remaining debt as quickly as possible.
+Currently, we're trying to pay off our remaining debt as quickly as possible.
 This means if we needed to we could start paying just the minimums - which would free up some cash in our monthly budget.

 I've also double-checked the balance in our emergency fund.
 It has sufficient balance, but I'm going to reevaluate our monthly spend after we  see how

 ## How I'm Preparing for the Coronavirus Pandemic

 Both my wife and I are now working from home.
-Again, we're greatful that our jobs allow this. *And our dogs are absolutely loving us being home all day.*
+Again, we're grateful that our jobs allow this. *And our dogs are absolutely loving us being home all day.*

 ![Our dogs in our (messy) office.](/images/coronavirus-recession/dogs-in-our-office.jpg) *Our dogs in our (messy) office.*

-I'm trying to balance stocking up on necessities without hoarding those necesseties.
+I'm trying to balance stocking up on necessities without hoarding those necessities.
 As far as toilet paper goes - my wife had bought a bulk package at [Sam's Club](https://www.samsclub.com/) a month or so before this panic had set in.

 ![Empty shelves at my local Kroger.](/images/coronavirus-recession/empty-shelves.jpg) *Empty shelves at my local [Kroger](https://www.kroger.com/).*